abissgr/calipso-hub/README.md

 Calipso defines a metadata profile for it's backbone models.
 The metadata are used for dynamically handle URL routes, render fields of a form or grid and more.

-Metadata are typically defined declaratively as static properties (e.g. <code>pathFragment</code>) of a model type.
-The corresponding getter methods can be used as well (e.g. getPathFragment).
+Metadata are typically defined/overriden declaratively as static properties (e.g. `pathFragment`) of a model type.
+The corresponding getter methods can be used as well (e.g. `getPathFragment`).

 The following is a typical example: